 In 1974, as part of a reorganisation of local government in England and Wales, the Wallasey and Birkenhead Borough Councils were abolished and replaced by the new Wirral Borough Council.
 The new council became responsible for the provision of social services across the Wirral and took over a number of children's homes previously operated by the Wallasey and Birkenhead Borough Councils.

-Composite list of children's establishments run (at some time in their history) by Wallasey Council.
+Children's establishments run at some time in their history by Wallasey Council.

 - Birkenhead Union Scattered Home / Wallsey Council Receiving Home, 59 Albion Street, Wallasey*